 This week is marked by several significant occasions.

 Nazism is a crime against morality and humanity.
-Millions of people around the world gave their lives for defeating of the ideology of death and hatred.
-However, unfortunately last time we can observe splash of activity of far-right groups which use the Nazi ideology.
-Furthermore, today some States cooperate and accept help from neo-Nazis in order to implement own political ambitions and aims.
+Millions of people around the world gave their lives for defeating the ideology of death and hatred.
+However, unfortunately, last time we can observe the splash of activity of far-right groups which use the Nazi ideology.
+Furthermore, today some States cooperate and accept help from neo-Nazis in order to implement their own political ambitions and aims.

-In this regard we hope that agreed measures of control over a cease-fire in the Contact line by participants of Trilateral Contact Group for conflict resolution in Donbas will be fully implemented on 27 July and will bring long-awaited and honored peace to citizens of the Republic.
+In this regard, we hope that agreed measures of control over a cease-fire in the Contact line by participants of the Contact Group on the conflict settlement in Donbas will be fully implemented on 27 July and will bring long-awaited and honored peace to citizens of the Republic.

 Armed battles are dangerous especially for civilian people during the pandemic COVID-19, the whole world tries to make common steps in the struggle with it.

 Nowadays the Donetsk People’s Republic manages to contain the situation with spreading of COVID-19.
 From the beginning of pandemic to the present days overall 1611 registered and confirmed cases of COVID-19 in the Republic.
 770 patients are in treatment, 94 cases are fatal.

 The Ombudsman continues to attentively explore and monitor the current situation in the Republic, also call citizens for being careful and follow the essential sanitary-epidemiological norms.